criscoded/t3gallery/README.md

-# T3 Gallery

 ## READ:

+This project has been shelved due to CVE-2025-55182 affecting React Server Components I will be building more webapps and DB projects in Java with Spring instead

-App is deployed with Vercel here: https://t3gallery-jziakctsm-crisheights-projects.vercel.app/
+App was deployed with Vercel but is now taken down.

 Guide provided by Theo at: https://www.youtube.com/@t3dotgg

-## TODO
+## COMPLETED

 - [x] Make it deploy (vercel)
 - [x] Fix image sizing (tailwind)